Ericsson/cognitive-labs/_posts/2025-07-31-python-packaging-evolution-pip-poetry-uv.md

 📝 *Tip: Poetry manages a virtual environment automatically. **We** can run commands inside it using poetry shell.*

+## Poetry (Dependency and packaging manager)

+- Poetry seamlessly integrates virtual environment management.

+- When we run `poetry install` or `poetry add`, it:
+  - Creates a virtual environment (usually in a cache).
+  - Resolves dependencies.
+  - Installs them into that environment.

+- We can configure Poetry to store the virtual environment inside the project directory (rather than in the global cache) by adding this to your config.toml:
+<pre> ```toml [virtualenvs] in-project = true ``` </pre>

+- To activate the environment manually:
+<pre> ```bash poetry shell ``` </pre>

+🔹 *Poetry provides a polished experience with integrated dependency and environment management.*

 ### UV - Ultra-Fast Package & Project Manager

 UV is a modern Python packaging tool, written in Rust, focusing on speed and compatibility.